 There’s really only one way to find out.

-If you’re still in doubt, let’s take a closer look at a piece of artwork owned by Te Manawa’s chief executive, Andy Lowe: a sculpture created for the Ukulele Festival.
+If you’re still in doubt, let’s take a closer look at a piece of artwork owned by Te Manawa’s chief executive, Andy Lowe: a Ukulele Festival sculpture.
 It sits completed on the workbench the night before the exhibition.

 “My goodness!” you exclaim.
 “I could never make anything like that!”